jesseopdenbrouw/riscv-rv32/rtl/README.md

 and the instructions are placed in the ROM.
 Make sure that NO terminal connection (e.g. Putty) is active.

-The registers may be optionally placed in FPGA flip-flips.
+The registers may be optionally placed in FPGA flip-flops.
 This will speed up the design a little bit but also uses about 1000 extra flip-flops.